Block Printing with Lino

 Explore block printing with soft-cut lino in this morning workshop.

 Gone are the days of tough, hessian backed lino.
 In this workshop we use soft-cut, which is more flexible and less difficult to work with.
-We begin the session by making some sketches of our designs (have a look at our Creative Inspiration Day for ideas) and develop these into three or four 5-10 cm blocks to work with.
+We begin the session by making some sketches of our designs (have a look at our Creative Inspiration Day for ideas) and develop these into two or three 5-10 cm blocks to work with.
 We then spend the rest of the session printing these on paper, to explore colour and pattern.
 This is a relaxed workshop with plenty of time for you to experiment and play.
 These skills are easily transferrable to working on fabric.

 You will leave with … a range of papers printed with your designs and your lino blocks which you can continue to print with (on paper or fabric) at home.
 Your papers can be used for wrapping paper, card making and other paper based projects.